Wizcorp/phonegap-facebook-plugin/README.md

-# PhoneGap/Cordova Facebook Connect Plugin
+# Apache Cordova Facebook Connect Plugin

-This is the offical plugin for Facebook Connect in PhoneGap/Cordova!
+This is the offical plugin for Facebook Connect in Apache Cordova (formerly PhoneGap)!

-The Facebook Connect plugin for PhoneGap allows you to use the same JavaScript code in your web application as you use in your native PhoneGap application, but your native PhoneGap application will use the Facebook native app to perform Single Sign On for the user (if possible - if it isn't then it will fall back to dialog-based authentication).
+The Facebook Connect plugin for Apache Cordova allows you to use the same JavaScript code in your web application as you use in your native Cordova application, but your native Cordova application will use the Facebook native app to perform Single Sign On for the user (if possible - if it isn't then it will fall back to dialog-based authentication).